-All Marijuana Establishment Agents of the Marijuana Establishment must be registered with the Commission pursuant to 935 CMR 500.030.
+All Marijuana Establishment Agents of the Marijuana Establishment shall be registered with the Commission pursuant to 935 CMR 500.030: Registration of Marijuana Establishment Agents.

 Marijuana Cultivator (Indoor or Outdoor).

 A Marijuana Cultivator may cultivate, Process and package Marijuana, to transport Marijuana to Marijuana Establishments and to Transfer Marijuana to other Marijuana Establishments, but not to Consumers.